nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Deleting a recurring tuition session: `delete_rec_session`

 Deletes a single session from an existing recurring tuition session of a specified student from TutorBuddy.
+Spawns two recurring sessions that will span the period exclusively before and after the deleted single session.

 Format: `delete_rec_session n/STUDENT_NAME i/SESSION_INDEX d/DATE t/TIME`